Altinn/altinn-studio-docs/content/app/development/configuration/startup/_index.en.md

 {{%/notice%}}

-If the field `onEntry.show` is set to `select-instance` the user is presented with a list of active instances when navigating to the applicaiton.
+If the field `onEntry.show` is set to `select-instance` the user is presented with a list of active instances when navigating to the application.

 ### Example
 The following configuration is added to `applicationmetadata.json` to configure select from active instance.